 It’s important to be approachable and conversational with clients, but be professional at all times, too.
 The people you’re helping may be in some mental as well as physical distress, so provide them with confidence that you’re doing everything possible to help them.

-Use Your Organizational Skills to Build an Interesting Career
+Use Your Organizational Skills to Build a Physiotherapy Career

 Graduates of an occupational therapist assistant course are also well trained to handle important administrative work.
 Excellent organization is needed to develop care plans, maintain adequate stock levels in the workplace, and handle client records.
 The duties are broad and varied, but you’ll quickly be able to master the role if you possess good organizational skills.